 Low risk of attack by domestic terrorist groups exists in Santiago.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 Scams involving the use of distraction techniques to commit robbery (including squirting substances on victims or puncturing tires and posing as a helpful passerby) have been reported.

-Protests and demonstrations frequently occur in major cities throughout the country, especially in central areas of Santiago, and are generally peaceful but have the potential to turn violent without warning.
+Protests and demonstrations frequently occur throughout the country, especially in Santiago and Valparaíso, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.